-Thank you for wanting to be a part of the Australian Science Communicators National Conference 2014.
-We’re looking forward to seeing you and your poster in Brisbane so don’t forget to register!
+Thank you for wanting to be a part of the Australian Science Communicators Ninth National Conference 2017.
+We’re looking forward to seeing you and your poster in Adelaide at The Science Exchange so don’t forget to register your poster!
 If you haven’t done so already, email Kali at firstname.lastname@example.org to register your poster by Wednesday 15th February for onsite posters, or Wednesday 22nd February for online posters.
 More info for presenters here.

 Tell us you’re poster-keen first!

 All accepted onsite presenters have been offered the opportunity to submit a complementary onsite poster but must advise us by Wednesday 15th February at the latest so that we can physically accommodate yours onsite.
 You are also welcome to register for a poster for the online gallery only if you will not be physically bringing a poster to Adelaide.

 Here’s some information, guidelines and tips to have a look at before you get on with creating your poster:

 - Posters will be mounted on large display boards similar to this one.

 - Each poster will be assigned a specific board.
 Simply find the board with your name on it during setup.

 - Velcro will be provided for adhering your poster to the board.
 If you can’t find them, just ask one our helpful conference volunteers working in the area on the day of setup.

 - The poster exhibition space will be accessible from 7:45am on Thursday the 23rd of February and your poster should be in place ideally by no later than 11am on this day.
 If you have any problems in this regard please contact Kali via email@example.com

 - No separate poster session has been planned as all accepted poster presenter talks have been scheduled in concurrent sessions with case studies, general presentations and research talks.